GITZMBE/ProDictionary/README.md

 ## Library

-The project is written in Svelte.
+The project is written in Svelte and uses vite for better performance.

 ## APIs